vadim-soude/zmk_config_Q10_V2/README.md

  and then check the Github Actions section.
  Your new firmware file should be available for download.
 5. Unzip the firmware.zip file.
 You should see one files: `bbq10-zmk.uf2`.
-6. Flash the keyboard with your new firmware.
+6. Flash the keyboard with your new firmware.[How to flash the new firmware](https://github.com/ZitaoTech/BBQ10-USB_BLE_Keyboard_V2/tree/main?tab=readme-ov-file#-how-to-update-the-firmware---)

 ## Option 2
 0. Register a github account if you don't have one.
 1. Fork this repo.
 2. Go to [keyboard editor](https://nickcoutsos.github.io/keymap-editor/) and login with your github account
 3. Select the repo you just forked and edit the keymap and finally save the keymap![image](https://github.com/user-attachments/assets/b09e27d6-58bb-4813-8a96-3898ee757504)
-4. You will get the firmware and flash the keyboard with your new firmware
+4. You will get the firmware and flash the keyboard with your new firmware.
+[How to flash the new firmware](https://github.com/ZitaoTech/BBQ10-USB_BLE_Keyboard_V2/tree/main?tab=readme-ov-file#-how-to-update-the-firmware---)